hkurokawa/code-review-as-journey/part2.md

-# Understanding background
+# Understanding the background

 Read the description

-- Understand backgroud of the problem and check how it is solved
+- Understand the background of the problem and check how it is solved

-^ First of all let's check if the content is written as template.
+^ First of all let's check if the content was written using the template.
-If you don't know something, don't hesitate to ask reviewee it.
+If there is something you don't understand, don't hesitate to ask reviewee it.
-It's usual for people to forget anything to do.
+It's usual for people to forget writing some details.

 ---

 # Operational check

-Checkout the branch and build on your local.
+Checkout the branch and build it locally.
-`git worktree` command is very useful.
+The `git worktree` command is very useful.

 ```
 git worktree add ~/code-review/branch_name branch_name
 android-studio.sh ~/code-review/branch_name
 ```

-^ To avoid wasting your time, we usually do operational check before code review.
+^ To avoid wasting our time, we usually do operational check before code review.
-Sometime gradle builds fail after checking out the branch which has changes about databinding, build.gradle and so forth, using different directory makes build stable.
+Sometimes gradle builds fail after checking out a branch which has changes about databinding, build.gradle and so forth, using a different directory helps make the build stable.

 ---

 # UI

-- Is along the guidelines of MD or your team?
+- Is it along the guidelines of Material Design or your team's?
-- Is using animation properly?
+- Is it using animation properly?
-- Is not like iOS UI?
+- Is it not like iOS UI?

 tips to check

 - Developer options
   - Show layout bounds
-  - Change nimation scale
+  - Change animation scale

 ^ Unfortunately designers are not always familiar with Material Design or Android friendly UI.
-So we need to check if it's on the Android way.
+So we need to check if it's done the Android way.

 ---

 # UI behind UI

-- Is handling errors?
+- Is it handling errors?
-- Is taking care of no data?
+- Does it work even with no data?
-- Is using progress indicator properly?
+- Is it using the progress indicator properly?

 tips to check

 - add debug code directly
-- `delay`
+- use `delay`
 - Airplane mode

 ^ Only showing data is not everything.